Europe

 Flexible room concept combined with a 'sufficient building' approach

 The project group has a clear guiding principle to enable communal, self-determined and ecologically responsible living.
 As part of this, a flexible room concept was implemented: flexible dividing walls developed jointly with the architects and the timber construction contractor allow the residents to choose between two room sizes.
-Many of the first people to live here deliberately went for the smaller option of 7 m², as this would allow for more shared spaces and commonly used areas.
+Many of the first people to live here deliberately went for the smaller room option of 7 m², as this would allow for larger shared and commonly used areas.
 The project is also characterised by the principle of sufficiency, with less individual space and more communal areas.
 Small, flexible private rooms are combined with more generously proportioned rooms for communal use.

 Sustainable, healthier living – with timber and pro clima

 Particular emphasis was placed on ecological construction methods.
 The project was built in a largely CO₂-neutral manner and deliberately opted for timber and other ecological construction materials and products.
 In combination with carefully planned airtightness and insulation, the timber construction method delivers an improved indoor climate and increased energy efficiency.
 The project group with around 30 members opted for over a dozen pro clima solutions to prevent moisture damage to structures and to prolong the service life of the buildings.
-These product systems regularly achieve best-in-class results in independent tests for hazardous substances, which means they help to deliver healthy indoor air – an important component of ecologically responsible construction.
+These product systems regularly achieve best-in-class results in independent testing for hazardous substances, which means they help to deliver healthy indoor air – an important component of ecologically responsible construction.
 This pioneering project demonstrates how modern building methods, sustainability and social principles can be successfully combined.

-• Key project characteristics: Involvement of a home-building syndicate, self-organisation by students, sustainable, passive house, self-managed, flexible spatial layout thanks to movable dividing walls
+- Key project characteristics: Involvement of a home-building syndicate, self-organisation by students, sustainable, passive house, self-managed, flexible spatial layout thanks to movable dividing walls

-• Location: Heidelberg, Germany
+- Location: Heidelberg, Germany

-• Year of completion: 2023
+- Year of completion: 2023

-• Client: Projektgruppe Collegium Academicum
+- Client: Projektgruppe Collegium Academicum

-• Architects: DGJ Architektur GmbH, Frankfurt am Main, Germany
+- Architects: DGJ Architektur GmbH, Frankfurt am Main, Germany

-• Timber construction contractor: Züblin Timber
+- Timber construction contractor: Züblin Timber

-• Structural design: Ingenieurbüro Pirmin Jung
+- Structural design: Ingenieurbüro Pirmin Jung

-• Construction method: Timber structure
+- Construction method: Timber structure

-• Number of units: New-build: 46 residential units and additional communal areas, renovation of the existing building
+- Number of units: New-build: 46 residential units and additional communal areas, renovation of the existing building

-• Use: Accommodation for students and apprentices
+- Use: Accommodation for students and apprentices

 Photo: © Philipp Garschke